davidgasquez/handbook/content/programming.md

 * **There is no silver bullet**.
   Accept that many programming decisions are opinions.
+  Make the trade-offs explicit when making judgments and decisions.
   Discuss [tradeoffs](https://twitter.com/kelseyhightower/status/774076482637312001), which you prefer, and reach a resolution.

 * **Keep the iteration loop short**.